asu-kim/personal-llm-kg/README.md

 # personal-llm-kg
-Personalization of LLM using Knowledge Graphs
+Personalization of LLM using Knowledge Graphs.
 This is a repository containing scripts for processing the **Conversation Calendar** dataset [conversation-calendar](https://huggingface.co/datasets/asu-kim/conversation-calendar/tree/main/Data/calendar) into a **Knowledge Graph (KG)** and then evaluating **LLM (Llama) models** using **ROUGE scores** and **BLEU scores**.
+Our short paper, presented at the **Web Conference 2025 (WWW Companion '25)** ([DOI: 10.1145/3701716.3715473](https://doi.org/10.1145/3701716.3715473)), describes the workflow, the method used to generate our dataset, and the evaluation results of this project.

 # Pre-requisite

-Ensure you have Python installed.
+Ensure that Python is installed, as the main scripts are written in Python.

 ## 1. Python libraries
-To run this project, the following dependencies are needed:
+To run this project, the following dependencies are required.
+The model used in this repository has been quantized, so specific versions of `bitsandbytes`, `torch`, and `torchvision` are needed.
+While updated versions of other dependencies can be used, the specific versions mentioned below work best for this project.
+You can also create Python or Conda environments, and the available options are listed below.

 ```
 pip install accelerate==1.1.0